gruntjs/grunt-contrib-stylus/README.md

 #### compress
 Type: `Boolean`
-Default: false
+Default: true

-Specifies if we should compress the compiled css.
+Specifies if we should compress the compiled CSS.
+Compression is always disabled when `--debug` flag is passed to grunt.

 #### flatten
 Type: `Boolean` (individual only)